Vladislav-Kalinkin/ullis/README.md

 # Ullis

-**Ullis 0.10 trains RWKV-8 Heron / ROSA language models on Apple Silicon.** The default stack is `LayerNorm → ROSA-QKV-1bit → CMix x070`.
-There is no Hyena, no FFT, and no hidden FP32/FP16 master matrix in the checkpoint file.
+**Ullis trains RWKV-8 Heron / ROSA language models on Apple Silicon.** The default stack is `LayerNorm → ROSA-QKV-1bit → CMix x070`.

 The normal training backend is Metal.
 CPU is a deterministic fallback for tests, debugging, and hybrid digit eval.

 This is not a claim of production chat quality.
-0.10 is a local trainer/infer that fits an M1 8 GiB Mac with a **4 GiB** process budget.
+Ullis is a local trainer/infer that fits an M1 8 GiB Mac with a **4 GiB** process budget.

-## What 0.10 actually is
+## What actually is

 - **Default architecture `heron`:** `train_config.json` is D=512, L=12, T=2048, vocab ceiling 8192, batch 1.
 The in-code `TrainConfig::default()` stays the smaller D=256 / L=6 admission profile.
 - **1-bit ROSA is an activation alphabet, not weight quantization.** QKV bits are `{0,1}` from `x > 0`.
 The float output is `out = (2·idx − 1)·e`: unmatched and matched-0 go to **−e**, matched-1 to **+e**.
 This is not 4-bit ROSA (unmatched → 0); 4-bit is not in 0.10.